 In this project, the police building, parking lot, prefectural office, and green space (Onoue Hill), are all positioned as the base facility for disaster prevention in Nagasaki Prefecture.
 Each administrative agency's gathering space is equipped with disaster prevention functions and connected to the sea.
 The facility was designed to allow each government agency to work together in response to a disaster, and in the event roads were cut off, allow for relief supplies to be accessed via the sea.

-Onoue Hill, located at the far end of Nagasaki Port in the bay, is designed to serve as a gathering point for disaster relief and distribution of relief supplies.
+Onoue Hill, located at the far end of Nagasaki Port in the bay, is designed to serve as a gathering point for disaster relief and the distribution of relief supplies.
 The grass is mowed in two colors to mark the placement of relief supplies.
 In addition, a sanitary system, without sewage, is built underneath the green space so that even if lifelines are disrupted, temporarily toilets can be accessed.

 Map of Nagasaki Urban Street Design